-- You need it to be able to work. - You are unable to afford similar medical coverage without SSI. - You still have a qualifying disability. - You meet all other requirements for SSI eligibility.
+- You need it to be able to work. - You are unable to afford similar medical coverage without SSI. - You are still disabled. - You meet all other requirements for SSI eligibility.

-If you qualify for Medicaid under these rules, we'll review your case periodically to see if you still have a qualifying disability or blind and still earning less than your state's allowable level.
+If you qualify for Medicaid under these rules, we'll review your case periodically to see if you're still disabled or blind and still earning less than your state's allowable level.